n-phan/Kubernetes-Observability-Signal-Aggregator/README.md

 populated from `prometheus.yml` locally, or a ConfigMap in Kubernetes mode).

-**"Analyze with AI" shows an error or does nothing** No Anthropic key configured — set `ANTHROPIC_API_KEY` in `.env` (then `docker compose up -d aggregator` to reload), or enter the key in the UI's **Config LLM** panel.
-The RCA panel shows the error inline.
-If the "Code references" section is missing, `GITHUB_TOKEN` isn't set (optional); code references only appear for scenarios that produce Python tracebacks.
+**"Analyze with AI" shows an error or does nothing** For default RCA mode, `ANTHROPIC_API_KEY` is missing or invalid in `.env`.
+For `RCA_MODE=hermes`, check that `HERMES_API_URL` points at a running Hermes server.
+Metrics, logs, and traces still work without it.
+If analysis runs but the "Code references" section is missing or shows "No matches found", the GitHub token (`GITHUB_TOKEN`) is not set — that section is optional.
+Code references only appear in scenarios that produce Python stack traces (e.g., the crash scenario).

+**Follow-up chat fails**
+Follow-up requires a completed RCA first.
+Hermes is the primary follow-up provider; if it is unavailable, Anthropic fallback only works when `ANTHROPIC_API_KEY` is configured.

 **`port is already allocated` / `ports are not available`** Another process holds one of the ports, or (on Windows) it's in a reserved range — see